aimat-lab/cluster-hyperopt-tutorial/README.md

   location of your choice on the BWUniCluster or HoreKA.
   - you can use an existing conda environment or a new one to install cluster-hyperopt (we will call it "E2")
-  - open a shell in the topmost directory of your local cluster-hyperopt repository
+  - open a shell in the topmost directory of the cluster-hyperopt repository
   - activate the conda environment of your choice (E2) and execute "pip install -e ."
   This will install cluster-hyperopt into the active environment.